CumulusNetworks/docs/content/cumulus-netq-411/Whats-New/_index.md

 NetQ 4.11.0 includes the following new features and improvements:

+- Adjust the frequency that NetQ reloads dashboard data to every minute, 2 minutes, or 5 minutes
-- Create a threshold crossing rule that alerts you when a sensor's state changes
+- Create threshold crossing rules that alert you when a {{<link title="Threshold-Crossing Events Reference#sensors" text="sensor's state changes">}}
 - Performance and security enhancements